openstack/freezer/README.rst

 Cinder restore currently creates a volume with the contents of the saved one, but doesn't implement deattach of existing volume and attach of the new one to the vm.
 You should implement these steps manually.
-To create a new volume from existing content run next command:
+To create a new volume from existing content run the next command:

 Execute a cinder restore::